College Application Deadlines 2024-2025

 Similar to early action, early decision means applying to a college and getting an admission decision around mid-December.
 Some colleges offer two early decision deadlines (usually called Early Decision I and II).

 Unlike early action, early decision comes with a binding agreement to enroll.
-In other words, if you get in, you must pay a nonrefundable deposit and immediately withdraw all of your other college applications.
+In other words, if you get in, you must pay a nonrefundable deposit and immediately withdraw all your other college applications.
 So, if you’re applying early decision, you should be completely sure that you want to attend the school.

 One caveat of early decision is that you’re entering an agreement without seeing your financial aid offer.
 For those depending on financial aid to cover most or all of their tuition, this could pose serious concerns.